microsoft/playwright/docs/src/auth.md

 ### Lifecycle

-1. Create a user data directory on disk
+1. Create a user data directory on disk.
-2. Launch a persistent context with the user data directory and login the MFA account.
+1. Launch a persistent context with the user data directory and login the MFA account.
-3. Reuse user data directory to run automation scenarios.
+1. Reuse user data directory to run automation scenarios.

 ### API reference
 - [BrowserContext]